Nintendo Switch: all the details you've been waiting for

 It is coming March 3, 2017, priced at $299.99.

-Here's all the specific Nintendo Switch price details and system specs that will get you up to speed.
+Here's all the specific Nintendo Switch price details that will get you up to speed.

 There will also be a Nintendo Switch online service that will be a paid service.
 It will launch as a trial with pricing to be announced later in 2017.

-For fans of imports of Japanese exclusives, it was announced the new system will have no region locking -- a big break from tradition for Nintendo.
+For fans of imports of Japanese exclusives, it was announced the new system will have no region locking.

 The Switch itself is said to have battery life from 2.5 to 6 hours and can be charged over USB-C. Nintendo says it will have portable battery accessories also available to charge on the go.